Asymmetric Dielectric Trilayer Cantilever Probe for Calorimetric High-Frequency Field Imaging

 Simone Lee, Thomas M. Wallis, John M. Moreland, Pavel Kabos, Y. C. Lee

-Multimaterial, microelectromechanical systems-based cantilever probes were developed for high-frequency magnetic field imaging.
-The basic configuration of the probe consists of a cantilever beam fabricated using surface micromachining and bulk microcachining techniques with dielectric silicon nitride and silicon oxide materials on a silicon wafer.
-A gold patterned metallization at the tip of the cantilever provides a source of eddy current heating due to the perpendicular component of the high-frequency magnetic field.
-This thermally absorbed power is converted to mechanical deflection by a multimaterials trilayer cantilever system.
-The deflection is measured with a beam-bounce optical technique employed in atomic force microscopy systems.
-We discuss the modeling, design, fabrication, and characterization of these field imaging probes.
+Magnetic field imaging probes are developed in this work.
+Multi-material, MEMS-based cantilever probes were developed for high frequency magnetic field imaging.
+The basic configuration of the probe consists of a cantilever beam fabricated by surface micromachining and bulk micormachining techniques with dielectric silicon nitride and silicon oxide materials, on a silicon wafer.
+A gold patterned metallization at the tip of the cantilever provides a source of eddy current heating due to the perpendicular component of the high frequency magnetic field.
+This thermally-absorbed power is converted to mechanical deflection by a multi-materials trilayer cantilever system.
+The deflection is measured with a beam-bounce optical technique employed in AFM systems.
+We discuss the modeling, design, fabrication, and characterization of these field imaging probes